-Blue carbon - world's most efficient absorbers of CO2 and long-term carbon sinks CanIndia News
+Blue Carbon - World's most efficient absorbers of CO2 and long-term carbon sinks CanIndia News

-The ocean is experiencing increased temperature, acidification, and oxygen depletion.
-Marine ecosystems have experienced significant, and increasing disruption as the impacts of climate change, multiplied by other human impacts notably industrial fishing have applied huge pressure on life below water.
+The ocean is experiencing increased temperatures, acidification, and oxygen depletion.
+Marine ecosystems have experienced significant, and increasing, disruption as the impacts of climate change, multiplied by other human impacts – notably industrial fishing – have applied huge pressure on life below water.

 Other emerging blue carbon components of interest include seaweed, especially kelp and Sargassum, phytoplankton, shellfish beds, seabed sediments and marine vertebrates, like sharks, whales and deepwater ‘mesopelagic’ fish.
 For want of detailed research, these are yet to be included in international climate policies or carbon financing mechanisms, but are known to be important components of carbon sequestration to seabed sediments and the deep ocean.